-a boundary with a deeper depression are included in the latter to form a single cyclone.
-The position of the cyclone is computed as the average of the points with SLP no more than 3 hPa higher than the actual minimum to compensate for large deviation of cyclones from the circular shape.
-Finally, when searching for successive positions of cyclones to construct their track, the search area is shifted southeastward with respect to the former centre (see Lionello et al., 2002, and Reale and Lionello, 2013, for more details).
-Following Neu et al. (2013), cyclone tracking has been performed using the MSLP fields of the global ERA-Interim analysis, which consists of 6-hourly fields at 00:00, 06:00, 12:00 and 18:00 UTC, covering the period 1979-2001.
-The result is a list of cyclones with the position of their centre in geographical coordinates and the corresponding MSLP minimum and depth (both in hPa).
-It was not possible to apply the tracking to the COSMO-ERA MSLP because the limited domain of this hindcast does not allow us to identify cyclogenesis occurring outside the MR.
+can be considered candidates for independent cyclones, by merging all steepest descent paths leading to the same minimum.
+The small depressions that share a boundary with a deeper depression are included in the latter to form a single cyclone.
+The position of the cyclone is computed as the average of the points with SLP not more than 3 hPa higher than the actual minimum to compensate for large deviation of cyclones from the circular shape.
+Finally, when searching for successive positions of cyclones to construct their track, the search area is shifted southeasterly with respect to the former center (see Lionello et al. (2002) and Reale and Lionello (2013) for more details).
+Following Neu et al. (2013), cyclone tracking has been performed using the MSLP fields of the global ERA-Interim analysis, which consists of 6-hourly fields at 0, 6, 12 and 18 UTC, covering the period 1979-2001.
+The result is a list of cyclones with the position of their center in geographical coordinates and the corresponding MSLP minimum and depth2 (both in hPa).
+It was not possible to apply the tracking to the COSMO-ERA MSLP, because the limited domain of this hindcast does not allow to identify cyclogeneses occurring outside the MR.